shaposhnikoff/my_medium_articles_starred/mastering-git-submodules-34c65e940407.md

 Be that as it may, the container and the submodule truly act as independent repos: they each have their own history (log), status, diff, etc. **Therefore be mindful of your current directory when reading your prompt or typing commands**: depending on whether you’re inside the submodule or outside of it, the context and impact of your commands differ drastically!
 > The container and the submodule truly act as independent repos.

 Finally, **the submodule commit referenced by the container is stored using its SHA1**, not a volatile reference (such as a branch name).
-Because of this, **a submodule does not automatically upgrade** which is a **blessing** in disguise when it comes to reliability, maintenance and QA (just ask Subversionians using externals how many times they have to specify *--ignore-externals* in their commands to avoid untimely upgrades…).
+Because of this, **a submodule does not automatically upgrade** which is a **blessing** in disguise when it comes to reliability, maintenance and QA (just ask Subversionians using externals how many times they have to specify *— ignore-externals* in their commands to avoid untimely upgrades…).

 Because of this, most of the time a submodule is in **detached head** state inside its containers, as it’s updated by checking out a SHA1 (regardless of whether that commit is the branch tip at that time).